Make Ludington MI your Next Getaway

 Downtown Ludington MI

-My kids loved looking around Gordy’s Skate Shop and The Windowsill New and Used Books.
+My kids loved looking around Gordy’s Skate Co. and The Windowsill New and Used Books.

 I savored a delicious iced cold brew coffee from Red Rooster Coffee.
 This spacious coffee shop would be a perfect place to get some work done or just stop in for a little pick me up.